-Bengali niramish cholar dal recipe – a Bengali style no onion garlic chana dal (cholar dal in Hindi) recipe – easy to cook with simple step-by-step detailed pictures.
-This Bengali veg dal is for all vegetarians, especially Bengali vegetarians and vegan too.
+Bengali niramish cholar dal recipe – a Bengali style no onion garlic chana dal (Bengali veg chana dal) recipe – an easy-to-cook dal recipe with simple step-by-step detailed pictures.
+This classic Bengali veg chana dal is for all vegetarians, especially for Bengali vegetarians and Jain (both do not have onion and garlic), even for vegans if ghee is not used in this dal.

-Cholar dal is a slightly sweet authentic bengali chana dal recipe prepared with split bengal gram pulse, coconut, garam masala, hing, and ghee without onion & garlic.
-Luchi, kochuri, dal puri, or even radhaballavi, and even paratha go best with this Bengali chana dal, especially for breakfast.
+Cholar dal is a slightly sweet authentic Bengali chana dal recipe prepared using split Bengal gram pulse(lentils) with coconut, garam masala, hing, and ghee without onion & garlic.
+Luchi, kochuri, dal puri, or even radhaballavi, and even paratha go best with this Bengali chana dal recipe, especially for Bengali breakfast.
 To celebrate Bengali festivals or occasions (biye bari to puja bari) cholar dal is a highly rated popular dish.
 Serve with khasta luchi and begun bhaja (deep-fried eggplant).

-For making cholar dal, boiled bengal gram pulse is cooked with tomato, ginger-green chilli paste, grated coconut (narkel) accompanied by tempering of whole cumin, bay leaf, red chilli, and whole garam masala in ghee.
+For making cholar dal, boiled chana dal (split bengal gram pulse) is cooked with tomato, ginger-green chilli paste, grated coconut (narkel) accompanied by tempering of whole cumin, bay leaf, red chilli, and whole garam masala in ghee.
 However, If you don’t consume coconut or have some health problem with coconut then just skip it.
 This chana dal won’t be bad in taste without coconut.
-But must add ghee and garam masala powder to enhance its flavor and make it scrumptious like other niramish bengali recipes.
+But must add ghee and garam masala powder to enhance the flavor and make this dal scrumptious like other niramish bengali recipes.

-Coconut enhances the taste of cholar dal and also made a connection with my Grandma’s style cholar dal cooking.
-Like my grandma, twice I use coconut in this dal, first I add coconut (grated) while roasting the masala and lastly add some small pieces of fried coconut (in ghee) for garnishing which makes this dish more scrumptious.
+Coconut enhances the taste of cholar dal and also made a connection with my Grandma’s Bengali style chana dal cooking.
+Like my grandma, twice I used coconut for making this dal, first I added coconut (grated) while roasting the masala and lastly, I added some small pieces of fried coconut (fried in ghee) for garnishing which makes this dish more scrumptious.

 I prepare this yummy chana dal to make a surprise breakfast or dinner for my family with luchi (bengali poori), roti, or paratha.
 Even we all prefer this dal more than any niramish tarkari or vegetable curry.
 Because of the sweet taste and slight dry gravy, this chana dal is generally not served with rice like other dal recipes.
 However, in my house, my mom serves this chana dal with no onion garlic sweet yellow pulao, or Bengali fried rice for pujor bhog prasad during Durga puja.
 That is amazing too.

-Benefits of cholar daal/chana dal/Bengal gram pulse – Cholar dal is itself, a great source of iron and protein, and is rich in fiber which helps in weight loss and reduces cholesterol.
-And adding coconut actually helps to boost metabolism with a addintion of fat loss.
+Benefits of cholar daal/chana dal/Bengal gram pulse – Cholar dal or chana dal is itself, a great source of iron and protein, and is rich in fiber which helps in weight loss and reduces cholesterol.
+And adding coconut actually helps to boost metabolism with an addition of fat loss.
 So the combination of this dal with coconut is as healthy as tasty as well.

 In spite of being pure non-vegetarians, we Bengalis(especially Indian Bengalis) have a lot more favorite veg recipes and this chana dal is one of them.
-On any occasion (Durga puja to biye bari), especially all of our Bengali festivals are incomplete without luchi – cholar dal or luchi – aloor dum combination.
+Any occasion (Bengali Durga puja to Bengali biye bari), especially all of our Bengali festivals is incomplete without luchi and cholar dal or without luchi and aloor dum recipe.

 You make this cholar dal at home and can taste with